Wondering how to run book clubs in high school, perhaps books clubs and literature circles? I share my honest thoughts below.

 Purpose of book clubs.

-The overarching goal for me with high school students is to prepare them as life-long readers and learners.
+The overarching goal for me with book clubs in high school students is to prepare them as life-long readers and learners.
 To do that, students must take ownership, have an investment in what they read.
 My literature circles, therefore, are run very similar to book clubs.
 Students can then choose their book and interact with peers.

 Planning book clubs.

 At the start of the semester or school year, map out 4-5 genres to explore with students.
 Provide a variety of genres, and be sure that you have access to sufficient books for the circles.
 For instance, my first genre is the memoir.
+Depending on the size of a class and length of a book, you can run a book club in 3-4 weeks.

 Activities with book clubs.